Bharat Heavy Electricals Limited: Upcoming projects

+In April 2025, BHEL and Nuovo Pignone International, an Italian company, signed an agreement to pursue business opportunities related to compressor train revamp projects in India’s fertilizer industry.
+In May 2025, BHEL formed a joint venture with REC Power Development & Consultancy, a subsidiary of the PSU REC, to jointly develop renewable energy, other power and infrastructure projects.
+In May 2025, BHEL sought an expression of interest (EOI) for selecting a technology partner to develop the Future Ready Combat Vehicle, a next generation main battle tank project, for the Indian Army.

 Criticism

 BHEL is selected to construct 1340-megawatt Rampal coal power plant in Rampal Upazila, Bangladesh, which is close to the Sundarbans mangrove forest.
 The power plant is set up by Bangladesh-India Friendship Power Company Pvt.
 Limited — a joint venture between NTPC Limited and Bangladesh Power Development Board.
 The project has faced criticism for the environmental impact and the potential harm to the largest mangrove forest in the world.
 In 2017 Norway's sovereign wealth fund removed BHEL from its investment portfolio over concerns about the Rampal coal plant.